LiorHai24/Theatre_Homework/Instructions.md

 ## About Me

 Hi, I'm Lior, a 27-year-old software developer passionate about building scalable and efficient systems.
-I'm excited to share this project I worked on, which includes enhancements and hooks for AI agent testing to facilitate automated testing workflows.
-In addition, I've added linting descriptors to help identify and correct code quality issues.
+This project includes enhancements and hooks for AI agent testing to facilitate automated testing workflows, along with linting descriptors to help identify and correct code quality issues.

 # Popcorn Palace - Movie Theater Booking System